How to Create a Fall Centerpiece

 Fall brings lots of opportunities to gather with friends and family.
 So, I like to create a centerpiece for my dining table that will work for a variety of gatherings.
-Today I’m sharing some of my favorite tips for how to create a fall centerpiece quickly!
+Today I’m sharing some of my favorite tips for how to create a fall centerpiece quickly and inexpensively!

 pretty-fall-table-setting